movementlabsxyz/movement-hack-temp/src/ch01-00-history-of-move.md

-# Getting Started
+# The History of Move

-Let’s start your Rust journey!
+Let’s start your Move journey!
 There’s a lot to learn, but every journey starts somewhere.
-In this chapter, we’ll discuss:
+Because Move is a new language, we'll begin with a brief history.
+We’ll discuss:

-* Installing Rust on Linux, macOS, and Windows
+* why the Move language was invented
-* Writing a program that prints `Hello, world!`
+* how Move came to be used on multiple blockchain networks
-* Using `cargo`, Rust’s package manager and build system
+* what Movement labs is doing to spread Move adoption